B.S. in Data Science: Foundations Track

 Pre-Approved Electives

-Total Units: 91
+Total Units: 92

 Reminders

-• Feel free to hold off on taking ECS courses until your sophomore year if you would prefer to take only two major courses in your first year.
+• Feel free to hold off on taking ECS courses until your second year if you would prefer to take only two major courses in your first year.
 Some students benefit from focusing solely on the MAT and STA classes in their first year.

 • Remember that balance is key and you have to make the best possible schedule for YOU!
 Meet with your major advisors on a regular basis to help you update your academic plan.

-• Academic Planning Resources:
+Academic Planning Resources:

 MAT 21AMAT 21BMAT 21C